cisagov/Malcolm/README.md

 * `VTOT_API2_KEY` – used to specify a [VirusTotal Public API v.20](https://www.virustotal.com/en/documentation/public-api/) key, which, if specified, will be used to submit hashes of [Zeek-extracted files](#ZeekFileExtraction) to VirusTotal
 * `ZEEK_AUTO_ANALYZE_PCAP_FILES` – if set to `true`, all PCAP files imported into Malcolm will automatically be analyzed by Zeek, and the resulting logs will also be imported (default `false`)
 * `ZEEK_AUTO_ANALYZE_PCAP_THREADS` – the number of threads available to Malcolm for analyzing Zeek logs (default `1`)
-* `ZEEK_DISABLE_...` - if set to any non-blank value, each of these variables can be used to disable a certain Zeek function when it analyzes PCAP files (for example, setting `ZEEK_DISABLE_LOG_PASSWORDS` to `true` to disable logging of cleartext passwords)
+* `ZEEK_DISABLE_…` - if set to any non-blank value, each of these variables can be used to disable a certain Zeek function when it analyzes PCAP files (for example, setting `ZEEK_DISABLE_LOG_PASSWORDS` to `true` to disable logging of cleartext passwords)
 * `ZEEK_DISABLE_BEST_GUESS_ICS` - see ["Best Guess" Fingerprinting for ICS Protocols](#ICSBestGuess)
 * `ZEEK_EXTRACTOR_MODE` – determines the file extraction behavior for file transfers detected by Zeek; see [Automatic file extraction and scanning](#ZeekFileExtraction) for more details
 * `ZEEK_INTEL_FEED_SINCE` - when querying a [TAXII](#ZeekIntelSTIX) or [MISP](#ZeekIntelMISP) feed, only process threat indicators that have been created or modified since the time represented by this value; it may be either a fixed date/time (`01/01/2021`) or relative interval (`30 days ago`)